Highlights of the projects that have received funding include:

 - Clare County Council’s Age Friendly Clare and Healthy Clare teams will partner with Cuimhneamh an Chlair, the IFA are and the HSE’s National Office of Suicide Prevention to host creative workshops in five Farmer’s Marts throughout the county.

-- Dún Laoghaire/Rathdown County Council will continue its important work in area of Creative Dementia inclusivity with training for arts practitioners working in this sector, awareness raising workshops in partnership with the Global Brain Health Institute.
+- Dún Laoghaire/Rathdown County Council will continue its important work in the area of Creative Dementia inclusivity with training for arts practitioners working in this sector, awareness raising workshops in partnership with the Global Brain Health Institute.
 They will also host a series of one to one creativity and arts sessions with people living with dementia and/or carers together in their homes.
 The programme will be completed with multisensory arts-based work for people living with dementia in two residential care settings.

 - Over the summer, artists will be commissioned to work with six cross border Residential Healthcare Facilities in both Co.
 Donegal and Derry City and Strabane District Council local authorities that will culminate in a finished art or craft piece.